North Bennet Street School was established in 1881 and has been training veterans since 1920.

 - A three-minute introduction to the full-time programs at NBSS.

 Full-time courses at North Bennet Street School qualify for veterans’ educational benefits through the Montgomery G.I.
 Bill, Chapter 30 and the Post-9/11 G.I.
 Bill, Chapter 33.
 For details, visit the Veterans information page.

 In addition, Federal and state grants and NBSS scholarships are available for qualified students.
+This includes the NBSS Yellow Ribbon Program, which is our own program to help bridge any financial gap for veterans.
 Learn more on the financial aid page of this website.

 Training students for careers in traditional trades is at the very heart of the mission of North Bennet Street School.
 The Director of Student and Alumni Services works actively with students and graduates to assist them in actualizing their career goals.
 The NBSS Student and Alumni Resource Center provides students with access to current job postings, research materials and job hunting guides, along with computers for word-processing, laser-printing, and Internet access.
 One-on-one help is provided preparing the professional tools needed for a successful job search (e.g., resumes, cover letters, and portfolios) and in identifying potential employers.
 Job listings from employers hoping to hire NBSS graduates are shared with students and alumni.